homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

   to hundrets.
 On top of that setting up many small repositories and familiarizing with each of them costs a lot of time.

-This is why I have been struggling with how Composer forces the move to smaller repositories through the technical constraint "one repository equals one composer.json file".
-For reusable open source project with few dependencies this is perfectly fine, but for company projects I have seen it hurt developer productivity more often than is acceptable.
+This is why I have been struggling with how Packagist and Satis force the move to smaller repositories through the technical constraint "one repository equals one composer.json file".
+For reusable open source project this is perfectly fine, but for company projects I have seen it hurt developer productivity more often than is acceptable.

 So today I took some time to work on a prototype build system that integrates Composer with multiple packages in a single large repository.